Respect for Human Rights

 · All overtime should be voluntary and paid in accordance with local laws.

-· Employees shall not be under the legal minimum working age of the respective region or shall not be less than 16 years of age (whichever is higher).
+· Employees shall not be under the legal working age of the respective region or shall not be less than 16 years of age (the higher of the two should be met).

-· Use only voluntary labor and provide the right to resign with reasonable notice.
+· Use only voluntary labor and provide the right to resign upon reasonable notice.

-· Not require workers to work more than the maximum hours of daily labor set by local laws.
+· Do not demand workers to work longer than the maximum work hours of daily labor set by local laws.
 All overtime should be voluntary and paid in accordance with local laws.

-· Do not engage in physical discipline or abuse, verbal abuse, sexual or other harassment, threats of abuse or other forms of intimidation.
+· Do not engage in coercive physical contact or abuse, verbal abuse, sexual or other harassment, threats of abuse or other forms of intimidation.

 ◆Safety and health